 - Use an audio recorder (ask for permission first), then review later in your own time with a dictionary.

 - Make sure to read the program material from vUWS readings and references before the lectures and tutorials.
 This can make it easier to understand.
 (First language – Mandarin Chinese)

 - Listen to the news in English.
 Watch movies to understand the flow of English.
 Speak English to people at home – it doesn’t matter if it’s not perfect, you need to practise to improve.

 - Learning to be more relaxed helps, because when you’re not focused on how scared or anxious you are, you can listen better and are not too shy to make your voice heard.

 - Surround yourself in the English language.
 Listen to English.
 Speak English.
 Study in English.
 Practise this as much as you can.
 It becomes much easier and faster if you do this.
 (First language - Sinhalese)

 - If you take photos of the lecture presentation remember to ask the lecturer for permission first.
-Also you can look for the lecture video or slides on your vUWS site for the Unit.
+Also you can look for the lecture video or slides on your vUWS site for the subject.
 (First language - Mandarin)

 - Spend time learning with other Western Sydney University students.

 It’s really common to find the challenges of studying in another language, foreign country, or different culture unexpectedly difficult and emotional.